-One of the more unique features of the ATN ThOR 384 is the Recoil Activated Video Function.
-You just have to switch to this mode, and your thermal scope will be ready to record and store videos the moment you pull the trigger.
-This features records the last few seconds before your shot and and a few seconds after our shot allowing you to capture everything.
+One of the best features from the prior line is the ATN ThOR 4's Recoil Activated Video Function.
+You just have to switch to this mode, and your thermal scope will be ready to record, store, and stream videos the moment you pull the trigger.
+This features records the last few seconds before your shot and and a few seconds after your shot allowing you to capture everything.
 This means you’ll be able to share your expeditions with your friends and relive great shots.

 The scope records video in 1280x960 resolution.
 It even has a gyroscopic image stabilizer which helps you to zoom in on an image without losing its sharpness.

 With the built in smart rangefinder, you can easily estimate the distance to your target.
 It makes targeting simple since, with two clicks and a shift of the scope, your target will be in your kill zone.

-The ATN Thor 384 can be operated remotely via Wi-Fi or Bluetooth.
+The ATN ThOR 4 can be operated remotely via Wi-Fi or Bluetooth.
 You can access the device on the ATN Obsidian app on your tablet or smartphone.
 The app also provides you with a gallery to the recorded images and videos.

-ATN is a reliable brand, and the Thor-HD 384 proves you can depend on their models for everyday use.
-It is a device made for anyone who needs a quality thermal scope on a budget.
+ATN is a reliable brand, and the ThOR-4 384 proves you can depend on their models for everyday use.
+It is a device made for anyone who needs a quality thermal scope with the newest features at a reasonable price.
+ATN also proudly makes all its products here in the USA.

 The FLIR RS64 (2x16 optics) is considered the first commercial grade thermal scope for low/no light hunting and the top of the line thermal imaging scope FLIR produces.
 The RS64 features a vanadium oxide, uncooled microbolometer thermal detector which detects heat signatures from objects.
 The RS64 offers one of the highest resolution (640x512) thermal sensors currently available.
 It offers up to six color detection palettes of which include FLIR’s InstaAlert.
 InstaAlert helps you to detect the hottest temperatures highlighting them in red so that you can identify targets quickly.
 The RS64 has multiple reticles options; Fine Duplex, Duplex, and German.